vi/websocat/doc/functions.md

 ## Command::execve

-Substitude Websocat process with the prepared command, abandoning other connections if they exist.
+Substitute Websocat process with the prepared command, abandoning other connections if they exist.

 Returns `Child`